-Biology is the study of life.
-This course includes the study of the structures and functions of cells and viruses, metabolism and energy transformations in living organisms, comparative survey of life processes;, diversity of life, nucleic acids and genetics, and the interdependence of organisms and their environment.
+Description: Biology is the study of life.
+This course includes the study of the structures and functions of cells and viruses, metabolism and energy transformations in living organisms, comparative survey of life processes, diversity of life, nucleic acids and genetics, and the interdependence of organisms and their environment.
 Investigations emphasize process skill development and safe manipulation of laboratory apparatus and materials in the field and laboratory.

+Biology AAC

-Biology Pre-AP Course Number: SC321 Offered in: 9-10 Credits: 1 Level: Pre-AP/GT Prerequisites: none
+Course Number: SC321 Offered In: 9-10

-This course is for students who are highly motivated and interested in a rigorous science program.
-Pre-AP Biology covers the Biology curriculum and allows students to construct their own understanding through an inquiry-based approach while encouraging advanced skills, in-depth discussion, more comprehensive lab work and increased independent study.
+Description: This course is for students who are highly motivated and interested in a rigorous science program.
+AAC Biology covers the Biology curriculum and allows students to construct their own understanding through an inquiry-based approach while encouraging advanced skills, in-depth discussion, more comprehensive lab work and increased independent study.
 Class assignments and activities build on and expand higher-level thinking skills of analysis, synthesis, evaluation, and integrate units that promote scientific connections and connections with other disciplines.
 Students are provided opportunities for extension and application of content and processes.
 Special projects are assigned during the year, which require individual research on the Internet or at a local library.
 Classroom presentations are expected.
+AAC/

-Pre-AP/GT Biology will include content and skill developed to prepare students to take AP Biology
+GT Biology will include content and skill developed to prepare students to take AP Biology.